 The personal selling process is comprised of seven equally-important steps.
 Each of these steps allows your sales team to better understand and serve your prospects and customers — ultimately leading to higher close rates and customer satisfaction.

-The first step of the personal selling process is seeking out potential customers called prospects or leads.
-Prospecting can be done by cold calling, in-person networking, or online research.
+The first step in the personal selling process is seeking out potential customers — also known as your prospects or leads.
+Prospecting can be done through inbound marketing, cold calling, in-person networking, or online research.

 During the pre-approach stage, your sales team should prepare to make initial contact with any leads they’ve discovered while prospecting.
 Pre-approach typically involves extensive online research about the prospect, the market, and his or her business.
 This stage also includes building and practicing a sales presentation tailored to the prospect.

 Next is a critical step — your team's approach.
 In this stage, the sales team should make initial contact with a prospect by reaching out, introducing themselves, and starting a conversation.
 This might happen via a phone call, video call, email, or in-person.